lukin0110/docker-recipe-deploywebapp/README.md

 * [Docker Hub](https://hub.docker.com/)
 * [Docker Cloud](https://cloud.docker.com)

+This recipe eliminates all manual steps to build and deploy WebApps.
+The only thing you need to do is to push to your *master branch*, a few minutes to app will be deployed.

 ## Build vs. production container

 An image that contains Node.js, npm packages, etc can be quite big.
 You